 Hue is the college's magazine, published three times a year by the Communications and External Relations Office.
 Its purpose is to enhance FIT's image and communicate college's vitality and excellence to alumni, industry, and other key audiences.

 The magazine is sent to members of the Alumni Association, selected industry leaders, SUNY representatives, government officials, donors, FIT employees, and friends of the college.
-It is distributed at college events to industry, students and prospective students, and parents, and is available in The Museum at FIT lobby for visitors.
+It is distributed at college events to industry, students and prospective students, and parents, and is available for visitors in the lobby of The Museum at FIT.

-Hue covers a wide range of subjects of interest to the FIT community, including:
+Hue covers a range of topics of interest to the FIT community, including: